 RESTRICTIONS / RESERVED SPACES / SPECIAL USE DESIGNATIONS

-Faculty/staff lots are restricted for faculty/staff permits only from Monday through Friday, 7 a. m. to 7 p. m. during the academic year, August 16, 2020 through August 12, 2021, inclusive.
+Faculty/staff lots are restricted for faculty/staff permits only, Monday through Friday, 7 a. m. to 7 p. m. during the academic year, August 16, through June 3, inclusive.
 This policy is in effect 24 hours each day.
-The Hotel at Oberlin lot is restricted for the use of Hotel at Oberlin patrons and residents and business patrons of the Hotel at Oberlin block.
+The Hotel at Oberlin lot is restricted for the use of Hotel at Oberlin patrons and residents and business patrons of the Hotel at Oberlin.

 The Off Street Merchants, Inc., lots (behind downtown businesses), the Green Arts District lots, as well as other parking lots near the college are owned by or designated for private or commercial use and those who park there exclusively for college business may be subject to police or private property enforcement, including towing and storage at the vehicle owner’s expense.

 College lots are to be utilized by persons actively using their vehicles in the course of business, employment, or residency with the college.
 Vehicles may not be stored at any time in any Oberlin College lot and are subject to towing and storage at the owner’s expense.